 Q: Do we share any of this information with outside parties?

 A: We only share information with outside parties as needed to verify credit card information and process orders.
 We will also share information if we are legally required to do so.

 Q: How can you stop receiving information from us?

-A: If you are receiving e-mail updates, newsletters, or other information from us that you wish to stop receiving, please contact us and select General from the drop-down menu of subjects.
+A: If you are receiving e-mail updates, newsletters, or other information from us that you wish to stop receiving, please contact us.

 The following sites provide useful information about the privacy issue in general: